unboxed/unboxed.co/source/blog/2021-05-10-the-role-design-and-community-will-play-in-reverting-the-climate-crisis.html.markdown

 # A Framework for Navigating Complexity: Environmental-Centred-Design

 User-centred design has been revolutionary in that it has allowed us to develop win-win solutions to complex problems in ways that positively impact people's lives.
 However, taking a step back to strategically consider the big-picture problem of climate change requires us to extend the empathetic curiosity inherent within UCD one step further: who are the non-human stakeholders impacted by our product and service deliveries?
 Trees, bees, water sources, soil quality, even viruses and microbes...
-Of course, the more stakeholders brought into consideration, the more entangled and complex the web of interaction determining ultimate impact becomes.
+Of course, the more stakeholders brought into consideration, the more entangled and complex the web of interactions determining ultimate impact becomes.
 So the next question we find ourselves asking is: "how do we apply agility and transparency to processes influenced by a set of dependencies that are by their very nature not always visible, logical or chronological?"

 ![](/assets/images/uploads/design-and-climate-4.jpg)